tangi75/expfactory-battery/README.md

 All experiments are run through the [exp_hub.html](exp_hub.html).
 The list of experiments are defined and loaded by [load_experiments.js](static/js/load_experiments.js)

+Full instructions will be provided shortly for generating new experiments.

 General points when making experiments:
 - Each experiment should end with an X_experiment jspsych array.
 - Each trial of each experiment should be tagged with a "exp_id" indicating the experiment it belongs to.